 Catching big Kingfish is the stuff that local anglers dream about.
 The fishing for Yellowtail King Fish around Melbourne and Victoria has continued to get better and better in recent years.
-I’m not quite sure why, but its welcome news for local anglers.
-Perhaps its temperature change or breeding patterns but whatever the answer might be its making landing a king more frequent and accessible.
+I’m not quite sure why, but it’s welcome news for local anglers.
+Perhaps it’s temperature change or breeding patterns but whatever the answer might be it’s making landing a king more frequent and accessible.

 Kingfish are unparalleled sports fish that possess immense power.
-For this reason are rapidly growing in popularity as a species to target.
-Kingies can grow over a meter in length, have amazing fighting qualities, they generally school up in big numbers, are also a renowned table fish and are a very welcome bycatch for those who may have been out in deeper waters targeting species such as Tuna.
+For this reason, are rapidly growing in popularity as a species to target.
+Kingies can grow over a meter in length, have amazing fighting qualities, generally school up in big numbers, are also a renowned table fish and are a very welcome bycatch for those who may have been out in deeper waters targeting species such as Tuna.

 Targeting Kingies can be tough venturing into quite challenging destinations which will likely require a decent boat.
-Kingies school up in big numbers and patience will been key for anglers who may catch many small kingies around the 60cm mark, which are often called rats, but that patience finally pays off when the big Kingfish come out to play.
+Kingies school up in big numbers and patience will be key for anglers who may catch many small kingies around the 60cm mark, which are often called rats, but that patience finally pays off when the big Kingfish come out to play.
 There is a bag limit of 5 kingies with the legal-size limit being 60cm.
-From the boat vertical jigging has been one of the most successful techniques which is done by dropping a vertical jig and hopping it up and down trying to get the attention of a big aggressive king passing by.
-Just keep an eye out for seals which turn up from time to time eager to spoil your fishing session.
+From the boat vertical jigging has been one of the most successful techniques which are done by dropping a vertical jig and hopping it up and down trying to get the attention of a big aggressive king passing by.
+Just keep an eye out for seals that turn up from time to time eager to spoil your fishing session.

 Local land-based anglers have received a lot of attention around Melbourne with well-publicized catches of Kingfish around Docklands, Williamstown and Port Melbourne.
-It can be more challenging for land-based anglers with much patience, persistence and skill required to land a big kingie.
+It can be more challenging for land-based anglers with much patience, persistence and skill required to land a big kings.
 Particularly when fishing off a pier or jetty as they will head for structure in the dying stages of the battle which can be heartbreaking to lose one after a long fight.
 For land-based throwing out a big bait such as a full squid or pilchard is a recipe for good results.
 Kingies are generally around for Melbournians from December through to March.

 There are many ways in which you can target Kingfish down-rigging live baits, slow trolling, casting out baits, trolling, vertical jigging, flicking soft plastics, casting heavy jigs.
-Lets focus on those styles in a bit more detail.
+Let’s focus on those styles in a bit more detail.

 The following baits will be your best bet.
 Often I will place a running sinker with a full live squid and just adjust the sinker weight to get the bait down to the right depths.